bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ![Steps for placing data in the warehouse](images/Steps_for_placing_data_in_the_warehouse.JPG)

 The _Data Manager_ is usually responsible for preparing data for population and distribution using the BCGW.
 The process is fairly straightforward, but it does involve a number of steps.
-DataBC's Strategic Initiatives Division, who operates the BCGW, has staff available to work with _Data Managers_ to make the process as streamlined as possible.
+DataBC has staff available to work with _Data Managers_ to make the process as streamlined as possible.

 If you are a _Data Manager_, these are steps that you will undertake in order to place your data in the BCGW.